davesnx/styled-ppx/README.md

 ## Contributing

-We would love your help improving **styled-ppx**!.
+We would love your help improving **styled-ppx**!
 Please see our contributing and community guidelines, they'll help you get set up locally and explain the whole process: [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## License